Break-Through-Tech/Candogram-1A-3d-career-paths-map-from-job-postings/Challenge-Project-Overview.md

 >
 > > 💡 **These grey text instructions are just for you, the team's Challenge Advisor; please delete them once you have completed the steps below.**
 >
 > We've pre-populated this Challenge Project Overview page — which is what will be shared with your Break Through Tech student team in August — using the details from your submission form.
-In order for your project to be finalized and assigned to a team, please:
+You should have received an email inviting you to join this repo as a Collaborator, enabling you to add files and make edits.
 >
-> 1. **Send us your GitHub username** so we can add you as a Collaborator to this repo, which will enable you to make edits.
-If you don't have a username, you can create a free account [here](https://github.com/signup).
-Once you are ready to share your username, simply reply to the email that sent you to this repo.
-Once we receive your GitHub username, you will get an email inviting you to join this repo as a Collaborator and can begin making edits.
+> In order for your project to be finalized and assigned to a team, please:
-> 2. **Review all sections below** and update or expand any content as needed, making sure to address the SME Feedback in the section immediately below.
+> 1. **Review all sections below** and update or expand any content as needed, making sure to address the SME Feedback in the section immediately below.
 Look for square brackets to find the places below that require additional inputs from you (e.g., "About [Company / Org Name]").
-> 3. **Add your dataset** to the [data folder](data) in this repo.
+> 2. **Add your dataset** to the [data folder](data) in this repo.
-> 4. **Close the Issue assigned to you in this repo** to let us know that you have made your edits and the overview page is ready for final review.
+> 3. **Close the Issue assigned to you in this repo** to let us know that you have made your edits and the overview page is ready for final review.
 You can do this by going to the _Issues_ tab in the top left section of the menu above, add a comment that says "CA review complete", and click the button to Close the Issue.
 >
 > If you're unfamiliar with how to edit a page like this in GitHub, check out [this tutorial](https://ubc-lib-geo.github.io/gis-workshop-waml-template/content/handson/edit-readme.html) for a quick overview (start with step 2 and only edit this page), and [this guide](https://ubc-lib-geo.github.io/gis-workshop-waml-template/content/markdown.html) on how to use Markdown to compose text.
 >
-> ---
 >
+> ❌ Remember that this is a public repo.
+Do NOT include: Proprietary data, PII, API keys, credentials, or anything confidential.

+---

-> ### 🔍 SME Feedback from Dr. Uohna
+> ### 🔍 SME Feedback from the BTT Evaluation Team
 >
 > *Please address the following by editing this page:*
 >
-> - [Feedback item #1]
+> - See advisor feedback section below for detailed technical adjustments.
-> - [Feedback item #2]
+> - [Additional feedback item]
-> - [Feedback item #3]
+> - [Additional feedback item]
 >
 > ---
 >

 ---

-# [Project Title]
+# 3D Career Paths Map from Job Postings

-**Company / Org:** [Company / Org Name]
+**Company / Org:** Candogram
-**Challenge Advisor:** [Name, Title, Email]
+**Challenge Advisor:** Henning Seip, henning.seip@candogram.com
 **Program:** Break Through Tech AI Studio - Fall 2026

 ---

-## 🏢 About [Company / Org Name]
+## 🏢 About Candogram

-[2-3 sentences about your company: what you do, your industry, etc. You may also choose to specify your specific department or team.]
+Candogram specializes in innovative solutions utilizing data analytics and visualization to enhance user experience in the tech industry.
+Our focus is on providing insights from job postings to help businesses and individuals make informed decisions about career pathways.

 ---

 ## 🎯 The Challenge

 ### Project Summary
-[In 2-3 sentences, describe what you're asking the team to do.
-Be specific about the type of data, ML techniques, and potential impact.]

-> **Example:** "In this project, your team will use customer transaction data and classification algorithms to build a model that predicts which users are likely to churn.
-This will help our retention team prioritize outreach."
+In this project you will use job postings and Text Representation, Dimensionality Reduction, Sentence Embeddings, Nearest Neighbor Search to create an interactive 3D scatterplot to demonstrate career paths from entry level to senior positions.
+This will help prototype ideas for potential new products.

 ### Success Criteria
-[What does success look like?
-Describe evaluation metrics (accuracy, F1 score, etc.) or qualitative outcomes that would make this project valuable to your company.]
+The team should have a working HTML page with a 3D scatter plot built from job postings where careers paths can be explored from entry level to senior positions.

 ### Project Milestones